InYoDream/hicoursera/README.md

 # hicoursera
-this repository contains all my solutions for the JOHNS HOPKINS we developement course assignments .
+this repository contains all my solutions for the JOHNS HOPKINS web developement course assignments .

-Yours sincerely,
-ABHISHEK KOTHIYAL
+The assignments had cleared all my basics to approach for coding websites .